 How Does Cancer Affect Life Insurance?

-Cancer can impact both your life insurance eligibility and premiums.
-Insurance companies determine rates and acceptance based on several factors, including:
+Cancer impacts both your life insurance eligibility and premiums.
+Insurance companies set rates and approve applications based on factors including:

 - The type of cancer